-- The Planning Department should work with other implementing agencies to complete proposed improvements through a multitude of venues, including interdepartmental cooperation, General Plan referrals, and attention to opportunity for coordination with development proposals and city projects. - Implementing agencies, including the DPW, MTA, SFCTA, and BART should incorporate community input into their strategic planning, especially the City's transportation improvements plan (SFCTA). - The Planning Department and other implementing agencies should seek grants, such as MTC's "Transportation for Livable Communities" Program.
-The Planning Department should work with implementing agencies on one or two 'pilot' projects for grant funding. - The Planning Department, the Board of Supervisors, and other city agencies should prioritize and expedite processing of projects that implement proposed improvements, especially in instances where timesaving could result in cost savings. - The City should give high priority to projects in the Market & Octavia plan area.
+- The Planning Department should work with other implementing agencies to complete proposed improvements through a multitude of venues, including interdepartmental cooperation, General Plan referrals, and attention to opportunity for coordination with development proposals and city projects. - Implementing agencies, including the DPW, MTA, SFCTA, and BART should incorporate Market and Octavia community improvements into their strategic planning, especially the City's transportation improvements plan, 5-year utility plan, planned curb ramps for ADA purposes, and the streetscape master plan. - The Planning Department and other implementing agencies should seek grants, such as MTC's "Transportation for Livable Communities" Program.
+The Planning Department should work with implementing agencies on one or two 'pilot' projects for grant funding. - The Planning Department, the Board of Supervisors, and other city agencies should prioritize and expedite processing of projects that implement proposed improvements, especially in instances where timesaving could result in cost savings. - The City should give high priority to projects in the Market & Octavia plan area in recognition of the neighborhoods contribution to helping the city meet its fair share housing goals. - The City should earmark revenue generated from projects in the Market and Octavia Plan area through the Transit Impact Fee, Child Care, and Downtown Park Fee to relevant community improvements outlined in the Market and Octavia plan. - A Citizens Advisory Committee will make annual recommendations to decision makers.